pupil-labs/pupil-docs/invisible/index.md

     details: Pupil Cloud is a powerful tool for managing your data, analyzing your recordings, and collaborating with your team.
 It's our recommended tool for analysis.
     link: { text: View, href: "/invisible/pupil-cloud/" }
   - title: Real-Time API
-    details: You can access the data Invisible generates in real-time and remote control it using its real-time API.
+    details: You can access the data Pupil Invisible generates in real-time and remote control it using its real-time API.
 Learn how it works here!
     link: { text: View, href: "/invisible/real-time-api/tutorials/" }
   - title: Chat
     details: Come chat with us on Discord!
 Do you have an issues or questions?
 Just wanna say hi?
 Join the chat and drop us a message!